 Soil

-Smooth agave will grow in any type of desert soil, provided it’s well-drained.
+Smooth agave will grow in any type of desert soil, provided it’s well-draining.
 It can suffer from root rot if the soil is chronically too wet.

-If you plant it in a pot, make sure it has excellent drainage and use specifically formulated cactus soil
+If you grow one in a pot, make sure it has excellent drainage and use specifically formulated cactus soil

 Other Location Considerations